Sarah Haskins (comedian): Background and politics

 A native of Chicago, Illinois, Haskins attended Francis W. Parker School in Chicago's Lincoln Park.
 A 2001 graduate of Harvard College, she was also a member of the improv comedy troupe The Immediate Gratification Players.

-Once, when I was about eleven and my sister was eight, we were going on a camping trip.
-The day of the trip, in the car, on the way, I got scared and started trying to back out of the trip saying I don't want to go.
-And my Mom, turned around in her seat and yelled "YOU'RE GOING!
-YOU COME FROM A LINE OF STRONG WOMEN!"
-And I think that attitude's infected me.
-There are also strong women in the industry, and a lot of them have been very helpful to me – so, I have a positive attitude right now.
-I want to do stuff, and I don't want anyone to stop me.

 When asked if she is a feminist: "Yes, I’m a feminist.
 It is an extension of my lifelong war against pantyhose.
 To me it means that as women we are individuals before we are gendered people and that we’re not defined by our gender except in the ways we chose to appropriate that definition.
 We’re in a weird generation, right?
 Our moms were forced to grapple with that definition more immediately, and I think it’s changed as we’ve grown up.
 The core issue 'how do I fight bias against me because of my gender' is still there but has gotten more complicated and wrapped into all kinds of identity issues about how you present yourself as a woman and I pretty much think it's your choice.
 And fuck pantyhose."

 A self-described liberal and feminist, she has spoken in interviews about the many traditional and new roles that women of the modern world are expected to fulfill: taking on new roles as career women and as financially independent individuals while still adhering to antiquated stereotypes about an ideal woman and her role in a traditional society.